lee2sman/nosebook/_posts/2019-11-02-nanogenmo.md

 I took off from participating in NaNoGenMo for a few years but I've continued to make generative art and computational text projects.
 I teach Yoko Ono's Grapefruit and instruction pieces as a type of Fluxus [event score](https://en.wikipedia.org/wiki/Fluxus#Event_score), connecting it in a lineage leading to algorithmic and computational art.

+Originally I had the [idea](https://github.com/NaNoGenMo/2016/issues/22) to generate a version of Yoko Ono's book Grapefruit, a book of instruction pieces originally published in 1966.
+The book had been republished mutiple times, and a later book Acorn, another book of instructional poems was published in 2013.

-This year I dediced to return to the idea and to write a generator to create my own Yoko Ono-inspired instruction pieces, a project idea I dubbed *Pomelo*.
+This year I decided to return to my older idea and to write a generator to finally create my own Yoko Ono-inspired instruction pieces, a project idea I dubbed *Pomelo*.

 ![Yoko Ono's Grapefruit]({{"/images/grapefruit.jpg" | absolute_url}})

 The main tool I chose was Kate Compton's [Tracery](http://tracery.io), a tool and *Little Language* to create story-grammars.
 A grammar is a *dictionary* (in the programmer's sense of that word) of key-value pairs.
 For example, you may have the key *Job* and the value paired with it could be an array with *librarian, baker, banker, teacher, race car driver, plumber, astronaut, programmer*.
 Incidentally, this sounds like it comes from a list of job titles from a [Richard Scarry book](https://everythingbusytown.fandom.com/wiki/List_of_Busytown_characters).
 Other tools I used include the [p5.js](https://p5js.org/) Javascript library, which while not essential I now consider a basic simple starter for many of my web projects.
 I also used a corpus of text, including copied out text fragments inspired from Grapefruit, and many words gathered from Darius Kazemi's [Corpora](https://github.com/dariusk/corpora) collection.

 At first I had some difficulty figuring out Tracery's save feature, which allows essentially a variable name chosen earlier in a story to be re-used later in a story.
-Because I used the p5.js library's function calls to create separate html tags to generate titles as headers and body text and endings as paragraphs I was creating separate calls to Tracery to flattan story-grammars.
+Because I used the p5.js library's function calls to create separate html tags to generate titles as headers and body text and endings as paragraphs I was creating separate calls to Tracery to flatten story-grammars.
 Essentially I was generating text phrases multiple times and based on my structure this prevented me from having variables from Tracery carry on to later parts of a generated instruction piece.

 While I could continue to work on my Pomelo generator there is a hard deadline to finish by the end of November, so I'm considering my work to be at a presentable stage.